BGI-Qingdao/Symbiont-Screener/pipelines/k21_pipeline/README.md

         --low_depth         estimated lower depth for k-mer histogram (default 0)

-        --high_depth        estimated higher depth for k-mer histogram (default 0) this pipeline will automatically choose lower and higher depth threasholds when both --low_depth and --high_depth are not set. if the user estimates that sequencing coverage or depth of the host is around x , then please set low_depth=x/4 and high_depth=x*[3 or 5]
+        --high_depth        estimated higher depth for k-mer histogram (default 0) this pipeline will automatically choose lower and higher depth thresholds when both --low_depth and --high_depth are not set. if the user estimates that sequencing coverage or depth of the host is around x , then please set low_depth=x/4 and high_depth=x*[3 or 5]

   For trio-binning-based detection: